-Antenatal Services (during pregnancy)
+Antenatal Services

 There are no midwives attached to our surgery.
 Maternity services are provided by the Princess Royal Maternity Hospital and the midwives are based in some of the bigger local health centres.

 The flu vaccine is offered to women at any stage of pregnancy, whereas the whooping cough (pertussis) vaccine is offered between 28-32 weeks of pregnancy.
-These are given by appointment with our practice nurse.

 Child Health